moorepants/learn-multibody-dynamics/generalized-forces.rst

    \sum_{i=1}^\nu {}^A\bar{v}_n^{P_i} \cdot \bar{R}_i
    \end{bmatrix}

+The partial velocities transform the forces applied to the system from their Cartesian vector space to a new generalized speed vector space.

+Now let us calculate the generalized active forces for a simple particle system. :numref:`fig-generalized-forces-double-pendulum` shows a double simple pendulum made up of two particles :math:`P_1` and :math:`P_2` with masses :math:`m_1` and :math:`m_2` respectively.

-.. todo:: Add point O to the figure.
+.. todo:: Add point O to the figure, add g, add P1 and P2 to right figures, add a, b, c.

 .. _fig-generalized-forces-double-pendulum:
 .. figure:: figures/generalized-forces-double-pendulum.svg
    :align: center

-   Kinematic schematic of a simple double pendulum.
+   Double simple pendulum a) kinematic schematic, b) free body diagram of :math:`P_1`, c) free body diagram of :math:`P_2`.

+To calculate the geenralized active forces we first find the velocities of each particle and write them in terms of the generalized speeds which we define as :math:`u_1=\dot{q}_1,u_2=\dot{q}_2`.

 .. jupyter-execute::

+   L = sm.symbols('L')
    q1, q2, u1, u2 = me.dynamicsymbols('q1, q2, u1, u2')

-   L = sm.symbols('L')

    N = me.ReferenceFrame('N')
    A = me.ReferenceFrame('A')